Skip to main content

 How the four weeks actually worked

 Before getting into the phases: this was not a clean sequential process.
 Each week involved some combination of research, discovery, and design exploration.
 The first two weeks were heavier on synthesis and direction-setting.
 The last two shifted toward iterating on the prototype.
-Each version increased in scope, every cycle informing the next.
+Each version got bigger, and each cycle fed the next.

 What follows is organized by type of work, not by strict chronology.